gem/earthquake-scenarios/contribute_guidelines.md

 - If there is information regarding the source of the loss, e.g. direct loss, indirect, etc, report it in different columns.

 ## 5. Final details
-- Update ECD database, figure and home README using the notebook `6_ecd_readme.ipynb`
+- Update this database, figure and home README using the notebook `6_ecd_readme.ipynb`
 - Verify the integrity of all files by running in the terminal ```pytest tests/``` from the home folder
 - Create a `pull request` to include the new event in the `main` branch.